apc1992/MRP/README.md

 urllib3==1.26.15
 ```

-# Future insights
+# Current issues

-- Currently, run time is very large for huge number of peptides
+- Run time is very large for huge number of peptides
 - Using formal databases instead of pandas dataframes might speed the process
 - Using pre-indexed references instead of fasta files increases the speed but takes dozens of Gb storage
+- If there is any strange character in either the reference or the input, the alignment will fail displaying a warning but the code will continue running.
+However, the peptide will be kept as `no matches` causing a putative false positive.
+The typical example is peptides containing the 'X' character which stands for unknown aminoacid.
+This peptide won't have any perfect match in the reference and will be kept as foreing peptide when it might actually be perfectly matching into the reference.